-The pandemic and related lockdown caused disruption in skill development programme and related practical training at site but once the work resumed at Ashiana sites, keeping precautionary measures 3 new skill training batches in mason trade were completed successfully in Bhiwadi and Jaipur locations.
+The pandemic and related lockdown caused disruption in skill development programme and related practical training at site but once the work resumed at Ashiana keeping precautionary sites. measures 3 new skill training batches in mason trade were completed successfully in Bhiwadi and Jaipur locations.
 71 trainees were trained including 12 women.

-The trainees were provided with uniforms, stationery, traderelated equipment and after the completion of training programme and assessment they were awarded with government approved certification and reward money from Ashiana Foundation and CREDAI. new locations thereby adding to beautification of these areas.
+trainees were provided The with uniforms, stationery, traderelated equipment and after the completion of training programme and assessment they were awarded with government approved certification and reward money from Ashiana Foundation and CREDAL new locations thereby adding to > beautification of these areas.